-Fig. \ref{fig:augmentation_comparison} illustrates a specific experiment that evaluates the semantics-preserving capability of different augmentation techniques, where a Graph Neural Network (GNN) classifier \cite{kipf2016semi} is first trained on the training partition of a benchmark dataset ({\em i.e.}, BA-2motifs~\cite{luo2020parameterized} and MUTAG~\cite{debnath1991structure}), and its accuracy is then evaluated on the original graphs in the test set and on the augmented graphs derived from them.
-Two augmentation methods are included. ``Random-Aug'' represents randomly dropping nodes from the original graph in a semantics-agnostic manner. ``\ours-Aug'' is a semantics-preserving augmentation (which will be introduced later).
+Fig.~\ref{fig:augmentation_comparison} illustrates an experiment that evaluates the semantics-preserving ability of different augmentation techniques.
+A Graph Neural Network (GNN) classifier \cite{kipf2016semi} is first trained on the training partition of a benchmark dataset ({\em i.e.}, BA-2motifs~\cite{luo2020parameterized} or MUTAG~\cite{debnath1991structure}), and its accuracy is then evaluated on the original graphs in the test set and the augmented graphs derived from them, respectively.
+Two augmentation methods are included. ``Random-Aug'' represents randomly dropping nodes from the original graph in a {\em semantics-agnostic} manner. ``\ours-Aug'' is an explanation-preserving augmentation (\ours) that operates in a semantics-preserving manner (which will be introduced later).
 From Fig. \ref{fig:augmentation_comparison}(a), the fully trained GNN can accurately classify the graphs in the original test set.
-However, it has a sharp drop in accuracy on the ``Random-Aug'' graphs, suggesting a significant loss of semantics ({\em i.e.}, class signals).
-The accuracy on ``\ours-Aug'' graphs is close to that of the original graphs, implying effective semantics-preservation.
-Fig. \ref{fig:augmentation_comparison}(b) shows the distribution of the graph embeddings in BA-2motifs.
-A large distribution shift from the original graphs to the ``Random-Aug'' graphs can be observed.
-Furthermore, it can be observed that ``\ours-Aug'' well preserves the distribution of the original embeddings while demonstrate sufficient variance.
-This example implies that semantics-preserving augmentations has the potential to yield substantial performance improvements in GRL.
+However, it has a sharp drop in accuracy on the ``Random-Aug'' graphs, suggesting a significant loss of semantics ({\em i.e.}, class-related subgraphs).

-To avoid the loss of semantic information due to the graph augmentations adopted by GraphCL \cite{graphcl} and JOAO \cite{you2021graph}, the MoCL \cite{sun2021mocl} method substitutes valid substructures in molecular graphs with bioisosteres that share similar properties.
-However, this requires expensive domain knowledge and does not naturally extend to other domains such as social graphs.
-More recently, SimGRACE \cite{xia2022simgrace} addresses this challenge by circumventing graph perturbations.
-Instead, it perturbs GNN parameters and uses the perturbed GNN to generate augmented graphs.
-Although it does not explicitly alter graph structures, it may implicitly do so by arbitrarily changing graph embeddings that may be reflected to unconstrained structural changes.
-Thus it cannot guarantee semantics-preservation.

-In image data augmentation, semantics can be visually observed, thus enabling human prior in the determination of perturbation techniques ({\em e.g.}, rotation, cropping, Gaussian noise, {\em etc.}).
-However, semantics in graphs are not as easily visible and are typically class-specific.
-Our objective is to develop semantics-preserving augmentation techniques --- using models trained by leveraging only a few labeled input samples --- to enable improved GRL.
-A related line of work is supervised graph contrastive learning \cite{khosla2020supervised,ji2023supervised}.
-However, they often require a large amount of labeled input samples for determining positive pairs instead of using the class signals for explicit semantics preservation.